EES 4760/5760

 For this class, we will write and execute agent-based models using the NetLogo modeling system.
 NetLogo is free software developed at Northwestern University.
 You can download it from https://ccl.northwestern.edu/netlogo/ .
 NetLogo is available for Windows, Mac OS X, and Linux.
 I have chosen it for this course because it is free, it runs on all the major operating systems, its programming language is very easy to learn; and it allows you to easily create a visual representation of your model.

-You should download NetLogo version 6.2.0 from http://ccl.northwestern.edu/netlogo/download.shtml and install it on your computer.
+You should download NetLogo version 6.4.0 from https://ccl.northwestern.edu/netlogo/download.shtml and install it on your computer.

 NetLogo has been used widely both for education and also for research-grade modeling.
 However, no computer software is perfect and for some large or complicated models, NetLogo may be inadequate.
 There are a number of open-source agent-based modeling systems that are more powerful than NetLogo and are better suited for large and complex models.
 However, these systems are much harder to learn and much harder for even experts to write models in.
 My experience is that for most modeling projects, you can get more done in a week with NetLogo than in a month or more with the other systems I know of.